 The NEF Community

-NEF is a cross-industry, action-oriented series of invitation-only regional dialogues culminating in a larger cornerstone event to define and chart the leadership role the U.S. engineering community must take in the global marketplace to secure our economic future.
+NEF regional dialogues are a cross-industry, action-oriented series of invitation-only discussions culminating in a larger cornerstone event to define and chart the leadership role the U.S. engineering community must take in the global marketplace to secure our economic future.
 The forum brings together engineering leaders of companies concerned about the sustainability of the engineering field and the future engineering workforce in the United States with leaders in academia, policymakers, media, entrepreneurs, engineering societies, and relevant NGOs.